Isabela Merced: Career

-On October 14, 2019, Merced announced that she had decided to change her stage name to Isabela Merced in memory of her late grandmother.
+On October 14, 2019, she announced that she had decided to use the stage name Isabela Merced in memory of her deceased grandmother.
 Her first single, "Papi", was released in 2019, followed by her first music video released on November 6, 2019.
 Merced released her debut EP The Better Half of Me in 2020 through Republic Records and was named one of Billboards top 15 new Peruvian artists to listen to in July 2020.

 In 2024, she starred in Turtles All the Way Down, a film adaptation of the 2017 novel by John Green, and Fede Álvarez's Alien: Romulus.
 In April 2025, Merced appeared as Dina in season 2 of The Last of Us.
 In July 2025, Merced appeared as Kendra Saunders / Hawkgirl in the DC Universe (DCU) film Superman (2025).

 In August 2025, TVLine named Merced the year's Drama Star to Watch, as part of Women to Watch.
 Additionally, Variety recognized her in their annual Power of Young Hollywood Impact Report; those recognized "rep the future of the entertainment business".

+In February 2026, it was announced that Merced would be starring and executive producing in Sega's The House of the Dead live-action film adaptation, with Paul W. S. Anderson directing.

 Personal life

 Merced describes herself as having been "queer my whole life", and has been in "queer relationships".
 She says she aims to "do her part" for the queer community in American pop culture.
 She attributes her Catholic upbringing to her having been "closeted out of being complicit and somebody who has accepted, maybe suppressing their queerness for their environment, basically, and to adapt."

-She has polycystic ovary syndrome and has attended therapy and openly discussed her struggles with anxiety.
+She has polyendocrine metabolic ovarian syndrome and has attended therapy and openly discussed her struggles with anxiety.